jeremyButtler/bioTools/README.md

 1. mixed infection detection (what focused on)
    - main project (fluDI/freezeTB) and why edDist exists
-   - edDist will be a quick and dirty filter, then will cluster surviving reads
-   - after that use tbCon to build a consensus
+   - profClust was one attempt that never took off, likley will be abandoned
+2. make replacement for make (different repo/side project)
+   - make is getting to clunky, need to take some time to make a OS portable replacement that is more geared to projects like bioTools (many programs referencing same set of libraries)
 2. finish debugging ajdMap (side project)
    - not quite working, some reads get a few extra cigar entries (think due to softmasked end)